 How to view the Windows Experience Index in Windows 10

-Remember the Windows Experience Index?
-The Windows Experience Index was a quick way for Windows users to understand the overall performance of their computer and any immediate difficulties.
+You remember the Index of Windows?
+Windows Index was a quick way for Windows users to understand their PC's overall performance and any immediate problems.

 Microsoft has removed graphics of the Windows Experience Index (WEI) in Windows 8.1.
 But the underlying tool, the Windows System Assessment Tool, still lives on.
 You can easily access your machine's old performance scores.